SampleFix: Learning to Generate Functionally Diverse Fixes: SampleFix: Generative Model for Diversified Code Fixes

 Repairing the common program errors is a challenging task due to ambiguity in potential corrections and lack of representative data.
-Given a single broken program, there are multiple ways to fix the program.
-Therefore, alternative correct solutions -- that do not appear in the training set -- should not be penalized during training but rather encouraged.
-Therefore, we propose a deep generative framework to automatically repair common programming errors by learning the distribution of potential fixes -- rather than a single fix -- given the broken program.
-In other words, we model the problem of repairing programs as a one-to-many problem, where, our model learns the distribution of potential fixes through a generative model conditioned on the erroneous input program.
+Given a single erroneous program and a certain number of allowed changes, there are multiple ways to fix the program resulting in different styles and functionality.
+Without further information, the true, intended style and/or functionality remains unknown.
+In order to account for this inherent ambiguity, we propose a deep generative model to learn a distribution over potential fixes given the erroneous program -- in contrast to predicting a single fix.
+We frame this challenging learning problem as a conditional variational autoencoders (CVAE).
+However, standard sampling procedures and limitations of datasets and their construction make learning and generation of diverse samples a challenge.
+We address this issue by a beam search decoding scheme in combination with a novel regularizer that encourages diversity of the samples in the embedding space of the CVAE.

-We model the distribution of fixes using a conditional latent variable model, where the latent variables are learned using pairs of erroneous programs and the corresponding fixes.
-As mentioned before, to resolve programming errors, the generation of diverse fixes is crucial.
-The main reason is that by nature programs and their potential fixes are redundant and ambiguous.
-In addition, datasets are deprived of the large diversity of potential mistakes that can occur in programs.
-Hence, we need to model and encourage diverse samples.
-In order to address this issue, we propose a novel regularizer which encourages the model to generate diverse samples by penalizing the distance among drawn fixes.
+\figref \,\ref{fig:generative-model} provides an overview of our proposed approach at inference time.
+For a given erroneous program, the generative model draws $T$ intermediate, candidate fixes $\hat{y}$ from the learned conditional distribution.
+We use a compiler to select a subset of promising intermediate candidate fixes based on the number of remaining errors.
+This procedure is applied iteratively until arrive at a set of candidate fixes within the maximum number of prescribed changes.
+We then select a final set of candidate fixes that compile, have unique syntax according to our measure described below (Subsection ~\ref{subsec:selecting}).

-\figref \,\ref{fig:generative-model} provides an overview of our proposed approach.
-For a given errorous program, the generative model draws $T$ candidate fixes $\hat{y}$ ($T = 4$ in \figref \,\ref{fig:generative-model}) from the learned conditional distribution.
-In order to select one out of $T$ candidate fixes, we employ an compiler which evaluate the candidate fixes.
-The compiler evaluates each fix by compiling the updated program.
-Out of $T$ drawn fixes, the compiler selects the fix which resolves the largest number of error messages.
-In \figref \,\ref{fig:generative-model}, compiler selects $\hat{y_2}$, as the best fix for the given program.
-After updating the program, to resolve the remaining error(s), we follow \citeauthor{Gupta2017DeepFixFC} and iteratively input the updated program to our generative model.
-In the following, we formulate our generative model using the Conditional Variational Autoencoder framework and describe in detail our proposed novel regularizer.
-Finally, we provide details of our training and inference process.
+In the following, we formulate our proposed generative model with the diversity regularizer and provide details of our training and inference process.